 Credit risk is the risk that a security or a portfolio will lose some or all of its value due to real or perceived changes in the ability of the issuer to repay its debt.
-The Plan's rated debt instruments as of September 30, 2017 were rated by Standard & Poor's and/or an equivalent nationally recognized statistical rating organization.

-The fixed income managers limit their investments to securities with an investment grade rating (BBB or equivalent) and the overall weighted average composite quality rating of the managed fixed income portfolio was Aa3.
+The Plan's rated debt instruments as of September 30, 2018 were rated by Standard & Poor's and/or an equivalent nationally recognized statistical rating organization.
+The fixed income managers limit their investments to securities with an investment grade rating (BBB or equivalent) and, as of September 30, 2018, the overall weighted average composite quality rating of the managed fixed income portfolio was Aa3.